NC State vs. Colorado Women's Basketball Predictions & Picks - November 25

 NC State Schedule Analysis

-- Against the No. 6 UConn Huskies on November 12, the Wolfpack picked up their best win of the season, a 92-81 home victory.
+- On November 12, the Wolfpack captured their signature win of the season, a 92-81 victory over the UConn Huskies, who rank No. 6 in the AP's Top 25.

+- The Wolfpack have one win against Quadrant 1 opponents, tied for the 10th-most in Division 1.

-- NC State has one win over Quadrant 2 teams, tied for the 13th-most in the country.
+- NC State has tied for the 14th-most Quadrant 2 wins in the country (one).

-- The Wolfpack have two wins over Quadrant 3 teams, tied for the 14th-most in Division 1.
+- The Wolfpack have three wins against Quadrant 3 teams, tied for the second-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!